-12 Sexiest Erotic Adult Horror Movies on Netflix (2021) - Cinemaholic
+12 Best Adult Horror Movies on Netflix Right Now

 3. You Get Me (2017)

 ‘You Get Me’ is a 2017 thriller movie bordering on horror.
 Directed by Brent Bonacorso, it stars Bella Thorne as the antagonist.
 The story starts off predictably enough at a high school party.
 When Tyler and his girlfriend Ali have a fight, he leaves the party and meets a mysterious girl called Holly.
-They have a fling and soon Holly begins to pop up everywhere in his life, from his school to his social circle.
-Things get uncomfortable and Tyler soon discovers that Holly has a mental disorder and is on medications.
+They have a fling, and soon, Holly begins to pop up everywhere in his life, from his school to his social circle.

+Things get uncomfortable, and Tyler soon discovers that Holly has a mental disorder and is on medications.
 Her violent past of beating up another girl over a boy is also revealed.
-As the situation takes a dangerous turn, Holly kidnaps Ali and manages to kill her own stepmother, Corrine.
-While categorizing this movie as sexy would be a little far-fetched, Bella plays the role of the crazy girl to perfection and there is something irresistible and deeply unsettling about her character.
+As the situation takes a dangerous turn, Holly kidnaps Ali and manages to kill her own stepmother, Corinne.
+While categorizing this movie as sexy would be a little far-fetched, Bella plays the role of the crazy girl to perfection, and there is something irresistible and deeply unsettling about her character.

 2. Gerald’s Game (2017)

-‘Gerald’s Game’ directed by Mike Flanagan is an American psychological horror based on the Stephen King novel of the same name.
+‘Gerald’s Game,’ directed by Mike Flanagan, is an American psychological horror based on the Stephen King novel of the same name.
 The cast includes talented actors like Carla Gugino and Bruce Greenwood.
 The plot follows a husband and wife who try to rekindle their relationship since the husband suffers from performance issues.
 However, their attempt goes woefully wrong as Jessie, Gugino’s character, finds herself handcuffed to the bed while Gerald dies of a heart attack.
-Things turn scary from there as she begins to hallucinate, seeing distorted scary figures and is forced to confront the trauma of abuse in her childhood.
+Things turn scary from there as she begins to hallucinate and sees distorted scary figures.
+She is also forced to confront the trauma of abuse from her childhood.
 While the film generously portrays the horror, the disturbing sexiness is definitely present in the opening moments of the film when Jessie is tied to the bed as Gerald plays out his rape fantasy on his wife.

 Read More: Best Serial Killer Movies on Netflix